-- 4. Up to 30 places to Hindu children with a practicing Hindu3 parent.
+- 5. Up to 30 places to Hindu children.
 To be included in this category, a completed supplementary information form ("SIF") certified by a representative of the parent's temple must be submitted to the School by the closing date for applications, in addition to the Common Application Form submitted to the Local Authority.
-Children for whom a SIF is not received by the closing date for applications, and children falling into this category who do not achieve a place, will be included in the category below. - 5.
+Children for whom a SIF is not received by the closing date for applications, and children falling into this category who do not achieve a place, will be included in the category below. - 6.
 All other children.